Quick Almond Biscuits – Carb Count Free

 Diabetes Note

-These delicious quick almond biscuits are a zero carb count option for us!
+These delicious quick almond biscuits are a carb count free option for us!
 But as always you know best what ingredients to count for.

 Carb Counting